 Fintechs role in society is becoming more vital than ever, particularly due to Covid-19.
-Whether it’s online payment systems like PayPal and Square or stock trading apps like Robinhood or Acorns, chances are we’ve all used fintech in one way or another.
+Whether it’s online payment systems like PayPal and Square or best forex broker apps like Robinhood or Acorns, chances are we’ve all used fintech in one way or another.
 In this article, we’ll look at five of the reasons why fintech is now so important.

 Fintech Creates Financial Inclusion